georgegognadze/awesome-resources/README.md

 + <a href="http://www.tutorialspoint.com/" target="_blank"> Tutorialspoint </a> Tutorials for WebGL, Drupal, SQL, R, Apache Flume, Wordpress, XAML, W3CSS, SVG, Web Icons, Web Analytics, Google Maps, Joomla, Magento, Apex, Cryptography, Emberjs, BackboneJS, KnockoutJS, F#, Artificial Intelligence, RESTful, Swift, Node.js and so on.
 + <a href="https://www.codeavengers.com/" target="_blank"> Code Avengers </a> Learn to build websites, apps and games with HTML, CSS and JavaScript.
 + <a href="http://www.freecodecamp.com/" target="_blank"> freeCodeCamp </a> Learn to code and build projects for non-profits.
 Skill you will learn: HTML5, CSS3, Javascript, Databases, Git, Node.js, Angular.js, Agile.
 + <a href="http://www.funlearning.com/" target="_blank"> Fun Learning </a> An early childhood education program for three to six-year-olds that is based on the Fun Learning principles.
-Angry Birds Playground combines the fun of Angry Birds with Finnish educational expertise to provide solutions and tools that support the engagement, creativity and innovative thinking of young learners.
 + <a href="https://www.thenewboston.com/" target="_blank"> TheNewBoston </a> Free Educational Video Tutorials on Computer Programming, Web Design, Game Development and More!
 + <a href="https://www.codingame.com/" target="_blank"> CodinGame </a> Play video games using code, learn programming in more than 20 programming languages.
 + <a href="http://silentteacher.toxicode.fr/" target="_blank"> Silent Teacher </a> a step by step and funny way to learn the basics.